Native cuisine of Hawaii: Staple ingredients

-Lo`i Kalo (taro patches) were used to grow Kalo, the staple of the Hawaiian Diet.
+Loʻi Kalo (taro patches) were used to grow Kalo, the staple of the Hawaiian Diet.

-`Ulu (Breadfruit) were another starchy staple food in the Hawaiian diet.
+ʻUlu (Breadfruit) were another starchy staple food in the Hawaiian diet.

 Royal and celebratory ingredients

 Certain foods were eaten primarily by the royalty and nobility.
 These were also sometimes consumed by common people.
-These include Pua`a (pig), Moa (chicken) and `Ilio (dog).
-All of these animals were introduced to Hawai`i, which prior to Polynesian voyagers did not have any large mammals.
+These include Puaʻa (pig), Moa (chicken) and ʻĪlio (dog).
+All of these animals were introduced to Hawaiʻi, which prior to Polynesian voyagers did not have any large mammals.
 Pigs were hunted, while chickens and dogs were raised domestically.
-Animals were slow cooked primarily in imu, or underground ovens made by burying food with hot rocks and banana wood.
+Animals were slow-cooked primarily in imu, or underground ovens made by burying food with hot rocks and banana wood.
 They were also often cooked by cutting the animal open, filling its body with hot rocks, and wrapping it in ti, banana, and kalo leaves.

 Dishes and preparations

 Most cooked foods eaten by Native Hawaiians, were prepared either through steaming, boiling, or slow cooking in underground ovens known as imu.
 Due to their lack of non-flammable cooking vessels, steaming and boiling were achieved by heating rocks in fires and placing the hot rocks in bowls of water.
 Many other foods, such as fruits and most seafood, were eaten raw.